 In 2007, Joëlle co-founded Théâtre À l’Envers (TAE), serving as General Director, Treasurer, and Production Director for five years.
 She later took on similar roles with Satellite Théâtre, assisting in its relocation to Acadie.

 Over the past few years, Joëlle has held interim positions as Deputy Director at the Aberdeen Cultural Centre and managed production and logistics for events such as Les Éloizes, Acadie Rock, FICFA, and the 2019 World Acadian Congress.
 She was the Production Director for the television show Acadie Road (a Gémeaux finalist) and Tableau de Backyard, both aired on ICI Première.
-Since 2023, she has been the Production Director for Les Éloizes at the Association acadienne des artistes professionnel.le.s du Nouveau-Brunswick (AAAPNB).
+She was Production Director for Les Éloizes at the Association acadienne des artistes professionnel.le.s du Nouveau-Brunswick (AAAPNB) from 2023 to 2025.

 Throughout his career, Xavier has distinguished himself in recording, mixing, mastering, and production, contributing to various musical, theatrical, dance, and live concert projects.
 As a composer and technical director for theatre, he has created music for several productions, including Overlap, Bouée, and the series SVR.
 He also served as technical director during the creation and tours of Overlap, Les limites du bruit possible, and Bouée.